Professional wrestling match types: Iron Man/Woman match

 An Iron Man (or Iron Woman for female matches) match is a multiple-fall match with a set time limit (usually 30 or 60 minutes).
 The match is won by the wrestler who wins the most falls within the time limit by either pinfall, submission, disqualification, or countout.
 If there is ever a tie, the match goes to sudden death overtime in which the wrestler who scores one fall on their opponent will immediately be declared the winner.
 An example of an Iron Man Match is Dolph Ziggler vs. Seth Rollins at 2018 Extreme Rules for the Intercontinental Championship.
 Other examples are MJF vs. Bryan Danielson at AEW Revolution in 2023 for the AEW World Championship, and Bret Hart vs. Shawn Michaels at WrestleMania XII for the WWE Championship.
 The first Iron Woman match was between Team JWP (Cutie Suzuki, Dynamite Kansai, Hikari Fukuoka and Mayumi Ozaki) and Team AJW (Aja Kong, Kyoko Inoue, Sakie Hasegawa and Takako Inoue) at Thunder Queen Battle in Yokohama in 1993.

 Anything Goes Iron Man match

 An Anything Goes Iron Man match is the hardcore variation of an Iron Man match: there are no disqualifications, no countouts and falls count anywhere.
 John Cena faced Randy Orton in an Anything Goes Iron Man match at Bragging Rights 2009 for 60 minutes.

-Thunder Queen battle

-The Thunder Queen battle is a hybrid match, a variation of Tag Team and Iron Woman match types.
-This stipulation was used in All Japan Women's Pro-Wrestling.
-The match starts off with two teams of four members wrestle each other for 60 minutes.
-Individual members will have a 5-minute Singles Iron Woman match (20 minutes total each), followed by a 40-minute Tag Team Iron Woman match.
-The team with the highest total number of points within the time limit wins.